yigitbektasgursoy/Motion_Estimation_Hardware_Verilog/README.md

 3. Add the `/testbench/testcase/SearchWindowMemory_hw.txt`, `/testbench/testcase/ReferenceBlock_hw.txt`, and `/testbench/testcase/min_SAD.txt` files as simulation files in your VIVADO project.
 4. Finally, run the `/testbench/ME_tb.v` file.

-## How to Synthesize Motion Estimation Processor
+## How to Implement Motion Estimation Hardware

 1. Go to the `/constraint` directory.
 2. Add the constraint file to the relevant VIVADO project as a constraint file.
 3. Add the source files from the `/rtl` directory and set `MotionEstimationTop.v` as the top module.
-4. Run the implementation from the appropriate section.
+4. Run the implementation.

-## Source Code Organization
+## Directory Structure

 The Motion Estimation Processor source code is organized as follows: